About this site

 — OK, maybe this won't do any good; ignore this advice.

-Preparing and showing 🌄︎ presentations
+Preparing and showing 🌄︎ presentations,

-meetings, conferences, gatherings or webinars
+video virtual meetings, conferences, gatherings or

-of distributed or self-isolating teams Adobe Acrobat Reader file
+webinars, of distributed or self-isolating teams Adobe Acrobat Reader file

 Don't let Perfect be the enemy of Good.